mui/mui-x/docs/src/pages/components/data-grid/localization/localization.md

 | :-------- | :------------------ | :---------- |
 | Bulgarian | bg-BG               | `bgBG`      |

-You can find all the locales supported in [the source](https://github.com/mui-org/material-ui-x/blob/HEAD/packages/grid/_modules_/grid/locales) in the GitHub repository.
+You can [find the source](https://github.com/mui-org/material-ui-x/blob/HEAD/packages/grid/_modules_/grid/locales) in the GitHub repository.

 To create your own translation or to customize the English text, copy this file to your project, make any changes needed and import the locale from there.

 Please do consider contributing new translations back to Material-UI by opening a pull request.
-However, Material-UI aims to support the 100 most popular locales, we might not accept contributions for locales that are not frequently used, for instance `gl-ES` that has "only" 2.5 million native speakers.
+However, Material-UI aims to support the 100 most popular locales.
+We might not accept contributions for locales that are not frequently used, for instance, `gl-ES` that has "only" 2.5 million native speakers.
 See the [Docs](https://material-ui.com/components/data-grid/localization/) for more details.